dhost-project/dhost/README.md

 ## Style

 Yapf is used has code formatter with a custom config that can be found in the `.style.yapf` file.
+You can use isort before yapf to order imports.

 There is also an editorconfig file (`.editorconfig`) that can be used with your IDE or text editor, more infos [here](https://editorconfig.org/).